vivmaar/CityConnections/README.md

 The requests can be made from Postman or any other REST api client tool after the second command is executed.

 #Design of the application
-The application is designed and developed as a Spring Boot application.
+The application is designed and developed as a Spring Boot REST API application.
 On the start of the application using spring boot at port 8080, the application reads the "city.txt", "exception.json", and log.xml
 files from the classpath directory "CityConnections\src\main\resources".